CatenaTools/catena-public-docs/engines/unity/entitlements.md

 catenaClientEntitlements.UpdateCatalog();
 ```

-With the above code, you should now be able to get the list of items that the player owns.
+With this in place, you should now be able to get the list of items that the player owns.
 By calling `UpdateCatalog`, the `CatenaClientEntitlementsManager` will now have a cached version of the catalog, which you can access with either `GetCatalog` (which provides the full list of items) or `GetCatalogItem` (which returns a single item, given the item Id.)

-Additionally, if you wish to just check whether the player owns a single item, you can call `GetPlayerOwnsCatalogItem` - which will check Catena directly if the player owns an item, rather than checking the cached data.
+Additionally, if you wish to just check whether the player owns a single item, you can call `GetPlayerOwnsCatalogItem` — which will check Catena directly if the player owns an item, rather than checking the cached data.
 The following code is an example of this:

 ```c
 var catenaClientEntitlements = FindObjectOfType<CatenaClientEntitlementsManager>();